chum9625/chum9625/README.md

 ## Hi there, I'm Watarin.😺

 🌱 I am a web developer based in Japan.
-There is my place for web development and design.
+An account for web development and design.

 ### ✨Status